SPYR0999/A3R0CR4FT/tutorials/installProcess.md

 10. Go into Multiplayer and choose Add Server.
 11. For the server name choose the one you want, but we reccomend A3R0CR4FT.
 12. For the server address type *A3R0CR4FT.aternos.me* and click DONE.
-13. Play on the server as you would with any other game (if it sais the server is offline just ask for a serverstarter on [Discord](https://discord.gg/9sDKrX828T)).
+13. Play on the server as you would with any other game (if it sais the server is offline just ask for a serverStarter on [Discord](https://discord.gg/9sDKrX828T)).